-I have noticed however there's a tenancy to feel awkward or embarrassed about writing such stories that doesn't apply to other genres such as horror for instance which may be incredibly violent and disturbing.
+Personally when it comes to my own writing I've noticed there's a tenancy to feel awkward or embarrassed about writing erotica that doesn't apply to other genres such as horror for instance which may be incredibly violent and disturbing.
 In some ways writing about a werewolf ripping out someone's guts in a gory frenzy is considered fairly normal whereas a story about two lovers giving each other anal sex could be seen as perverse.
-I could just be me, maybe I'm a prude or easily embarrassed.
+Maybe I'm a prude or just easily embarrassed.
 I suppose it's down to the reader making assumptions about the author's inner thoughts.
 If someone knew I thought about werewolves killing people they'd know it's just a fantasy whereas if a reader knew of my sexual thought's they'd wonder if I actually partook in such activities.

 "The difference between pornography and erotica is lighting."